-The spark happend when the harness side of the 02 wires touched the heat sheild the Jeep cut off .immediately.
-I started trying.to.figure it out.
+The spark happened when the harness side of the 02 wires touched the heat shield the Jeep cut off .
+Immediately.
+I started trying.
+To.
+Figure it out.
 Other symptoms are.
 No voltage guage, fuel pump seems to run non stop.
 3.7 volts to coil.
 Asd relay terminal 16 has 4.2 volts key on and 18 has 10/12 volts key on both loose voltage when key is off.
 I tried a different pcm and all symptoms remain.
 I changed cps sensor and symptoms remained.
 Im baffled and my obd2 port has never worked.
 Theres no check engine light.
 Im a ase tech but very weak electrically.
 Im so confused

 You can prove this by measuring the voltage to any of those points.
 Sorry I don't know the wire color but it will be the same to all of those parts.
 You should see 12 volts there for one second after turning on the ignition switch, then again during engine rotation, (cranking or running).
 A test light works better than a digital voltmeter because most voltmeters don't respond fast enough to show that one second pulse.